-A detailed implementation plan is provided in the submission (TMDL pp. 62-80).
-DEM describes an implementation program which includes the abatement of CSO discharges, management of stormwater from municipal and industrial activities, eliminating illicit discharges from sanitary systems, reducing wastewater from marine vessels and leaking sewers and septic systems, and minimizing contamination from domestic and farm animals, and waterfowl and wildlife.
+A detailed implementation plan is provided in the submission (TMDL pp. 40-57).
+DEM describes an implementation program which includes the management of stormwater from municipal and industrial activities, eliminating illicit discharges from sanitary systems, reducing wastewater from marine vessels and leaking sewers and septic systems, and minimizing contamination from domestic and farm animals, and waterfowl and wildlife.

-In the plan, DEM details the Stormwater Phase II requirements that will likely be part of its implementation plan, including required amendments to municipal stormwater management program plans (SWMPPs), the six minimum measures, site-specific structural BMP requirements, and MS4-specific requirements.
-DEM also identifies holders of RIPDES Multi-Sector General Permits (MSGPs) whose stormwater discharges will have to be in compliance with the approved TMDLs.
+In the plan, DEM details the Stormwater Phase II requirements that are part of its implementation plan, including required amendments to municipal stormwater management program plans (SWMPPs), the six minimum measures, site-specific structural BMP requirements, and MS4-specific requirements.
+DEM also identifies holders of RIPDES Multi-Sector General Permits (MSGPs) whose stormwater discharges will have to be in compliance with the approved TMDLs (p.
+49).